 Additionally, report templates ensure that all the T’s are crossed and I’s dotted.
 You gather a ton of data insights through persona research.
 By constructing a persona template before you even begin your research, you’re much less likely to forget important details from your research in the final report.

 Templates also make the report-building process much less daunting.
 Instead of attempting to fill a blank sheet of paper with all of the hopes and fears of your customers in a concise and comprehensive manner, the setup work is already done for you.
-Trust that the strategy behind each section of the persona report has already been considered and let your research flood into each predefined section.
+Trust that the strategy behind each section of the buyer persona report template has already been considered and let your research flood into each predefined section.

 What strategy goes into constructing a buyer persona report template?
 Let’s take a look.